 That does it.
-R has been underiably shown to be a linearly dependent set.
+R has been underived underived by shown to be a linearly dependent set.

 Notice how the swap of the two summations is so much easier in the third step above, as opposed to all the rearranging and regrouping that takes place in the previous proof.
 And using only about half the space.
 And there are no ellipses (...).